roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 - All the code showed in this document can be see in [this repository](https://github.com/roccobalocco/NewDBMSProject).
 - For the realization of the project I used the free tier of Neo4J.
 - For the diagrams I used [draw.io](https://www.drawio.com/) and [Star UML](https://www.staruml.io).
-- I tried to use as many types as possible even if I am using python, to have better readability and code awareness (or maybe, I do not like untyped languages)
+- I tried to specify as many types as possible even if I am using python, to have better readability and code awareness (and also, I do not like untyped languages)